sous-chefs/git/README.md

 ## Resources Overview

 - `git_client`: Manages a Git client installation on a machine.
-Acts as a singleton when using the (default) package provider.
-Source provider available as well.
+Source install action is available on Linux.
 - `git_service`: Sets up a Git service via xinetd.
 WARNING: This is insecure and will probably be removed in the future
 - `git_config`: Sets up Git configuration on a node.